-Nevertheless, on 16 April 2019 the European Parliament adopted a BRRD 2, which, amongst other things, amended the BRRD.
+Nevertheless, on 16 April 2019 the European Parliament adopted a BRRD 2, which, among others, amended the BRRD.
 According to BRRD 2, mortgage credit institutions shall be exempted from the MREL requirement at the consolidated level.
 The BRRD II has been published in the Official Journal of the European Union on 7 June 2019 and entered into force on 27 June 2019.
+As of the date of this Prospectus, the act implementing the BRRD 2 into Polish law and amending the Resolution Act is being processed by the Polish Government and is expected to be adopted the Council of Ministers in the third quarter of 2020.